 There are many benefits to gift vouchers but there are also some risks.
 You may lose the voucher, it may expire before you can use it or you may not be able to spend the balance on a gift voucher.
 It is important that you know the conditions and rules that apply before you buy a gift voucher.

-Irish law will introduce extra protections for gift vouchers sold on or after 2 December 2019, under the Consumer Protection (Gift Vouchers) Act 2019.
-See ‘New gift vouchers legislation’ below.
+Irish law introduced extra protections for gift vouchers sold on or after 2 December 2019, under the Consumer Protection (Gift Vouchers) Act 2019 (pdf).
+See ‘New gift vouchers legislation' below.